Michael Shanks (archaeologist): Writing

 Over the years Shanks has written over 50 papers on classical archaeology, archaeological theory and media archaeology.
 He has published over a dozen books on these topics as well including Experiencing the Past: On the Character of Archaeology (1992), Classical Archaeology of Greece (1996), Art and the Greek City State: An Interpretive Archaeology (1999), The Archaeological Imagination (2012), A walk in time along the Smith River: a small work of theatre/archaeology (2016) and many others.
 He co-authored the 1995 book Interpreting Archaeology: Finding Meaning in the Past with Ian Hodder and, more recently, Archaeology: The Discipline of Things (2012), a foundational text for symmetrical archaeology, with Bjørnar Olsen and Christopher Witmore.

 Personal life

 Michael Shanks lives in Northern California with his two children and his wife, Helen Shanks, a ceramic artist and former head of visual and performing arts at Castilleja School in Palo Alto, California.

+Trivia

+Michael Shanks is also the actor's name of the fictional archaeologist Daniel Jackson in the Series Stargate: SG-1.